-Craig T. Rogers has 36 years of legal experience in Ontario, Alberta, and the Northwest Territories.
+Craig T. Rogers has over 36 years of legal experience in Ontario, Alberta, and the Northwest Territories.

 Craig was called to the Northwest Territories Bar in 1983, the Alberta Bar in 1984, the Ontario Bar in 1988, and the Nunavut bar in 2019.
 He has instructed law at Carleton University, published legal papers in the Parliament of Canada Library, and is a frequent lecturer at legal conferences.